 Citi ThankYou Program

-At the time of writing, the Citi ThankYou program has 14 transfer partners (one of which is dormant), and all are loyalty programs affiliated with airlines – Citi ThankYou does not offer transfers to hotel loyalty programs.
+At the time of writing, the Citi ThankYou program has 16 travel transfer partners (one of which is dormant), and all are loyalty programs affiliated with airlines – Citi ThankYou does not offer transfers to hotel loyalty programs.

 This can make it easy to claim that Citi ThankYou points are the weaker of the three major credit card currencies, but that ignores the fact that ThankYou points can be easier to earn than Membership Rewards points or Chase Ultimate Rewards points, and it ignores the fact that Citi has one or two useful unique transfer partners too.